 - 3/4 cup powdered sugar

-Once your hazelnuts are smooth and cream, or as good as they are going to get, add in the remaining ingredients and process again until the mixture is smooth and creamy, adding a little bit more or less liquid to get your desired consistency.
+- Once your hazelnuts are smooth and creamy, or as good as they are going to get, add in the remaining ingredients and process again until the mixture is smooth and creamy, adding a little bit more or less liquid to get your desired consistency.

 Enjoy your homemade chocolate hazelnut spread!